-Using the list below for the 9 different prunes nutrition entries in our Zinc database, the highest amount of Zinc is in Prunes, dehydrated (low-moisture), uncooked which contains 0.75 mg of Zinc per 100g.
+Using the list below for the 9 different prunes nutrition entries in our database, the highest amount of zinc is found in Prunes, dehydrated (low-moisture), uncooked which contains 0.75 mg of zinc per 100g.
 The associated percentage of RDA is 5 %.
 For this 100g serving the Calories content is 339 kcal, the Protein content is 3.7 g, the Fat content is 0.73 g, the Carbohydrate content is 89.07 g.